 While most agree that PLA plastic is indeed compostable, many say that it can only composted in large scale municipal schemes.
 As we don’t have many large scale municipal schemes this they say is a pointless advantage.I say the days of large scale municipal schemes is fast approaching as governments aim to divert biodegradable rubbish from landfill sites.

 AND I have been composting my PLA plastic for years.
 We have used and composted a number PLA plastic products (including Biobags , Deli pots and disposable Cutlery)

 It does take longer than other products and sometimes I have found shreds of it in my compost but I dig it into the soil where it quickly disappears.

 Most compostable plastics are bioplastics.
 Bioplastics are made from natural materials such as corn starch.
 However not all are compostable.
 For exampleEthane based plastics as used Coca-Cola’s PlantBottle which replaces 30 percent of the ethanol in their normal polyethylene terephthalate (PET) plastic bottle with 30 percent plant-derived ethanol.
 This means the bottle is still considered PET and can be recycled but is NOT biodegradable.
 Find out more here.

 There is research being done into developing a compostable, oil-derived plastic.
 Watch this space BUT don’t fall for the old *biodegradable plastic bag trick see below.

 *Compostable versus biodegradable plastics

-You might see some plastics labelled as biodegradable.
+You might see some plastics labelled described as biodegradable.
 You could be forgiven for thinking that this is the same as compostable plastic.
 It is not.
-Biodegradable plastics are often normal (petrochemical) plastics with a degrading initiator added to make them fall apart (degrade) more quickly.
+Some “biodegradable plastics” are oil derived plastics with a degrading initiator added to make them fall apart (degrade) more quickly.
 Unlike compostable plastics they don’t always break down into harmless substances and may leave behind a toxic residue.
 Read more here